 Director: Victor Kossakovsky

-Financial support from Creative Scotland; British Film Institute; Danish Film Institute; Sundance Film Institute; Tribeca Film Institute; Mitteldeutsche Medienförderung; Medienboard Berlin Brandenburg; The Government of Greenland; RBB TV; Cactus World Films and Participant Media.
+Financial support from Screen Scotland; British Film Institute; Danish Film Institute; Sundance Film Institute; Tribeca Film Institute; Mitteldeutsche Medienförderung; Medienboard Berlin Brandenburg; The Government of Greenland; RBB TV; Cactus World Films and Participant Media.

 Countries of co-production: UK, Germany, Denmark, USA